robertpiosik/CodeWebChat/README.md

 Code Web Chat is an open-source, versatile AI pair programming tool with a unique web-based workflow—select files, type instructions and initialize 15+ free chatbots, hands-free!
 As soon as the response is ready, it can be applied effortlessly.

+✅ Save money—free tiers and subscription based billing \
+✅ Save time—multi-file edits from a single prompt

 Available in VS Code, Cursor, and other forks for free.

-✅ Saves money—free tiers and comfortable subscription based billing \
-✅ Saves time—multi-file edits from a single prompt

 ### Guiding principles